MiguelSombrero/bloogie-backend/README.md

     GET /{basePath} - fetch all resources
     POST /{basePath} - create new resource

-Here the *{basePath}* is determined by resource as follows:
+The *{basePath}* is determined by resource as follows:

     /accounts - for Account resources
     /blogs - for Blog resources
     /posts - for Post resource

+Domain objects are defined in path *src/main/java/bloogie/backend/domain*.

 ## Implementation

 Application is implemented with Java 8 and Spring framework (Spring Boot, Spring WebFlux, Spring Security and Spring Data MongoDB).

-### Authentication
+It uses reactive mongo repositories, which can be configured in `ReactiveMongoConfiguration` class and in application.properties file.
+With current settings application uses local mongo database.

-Authentication is achieved with Spring Security and Basic authentication.
-Requests to protected endpoints should have authorization header (`Authorization: base64token`) matching existing user.
+API endpoints authenticate with Basic authentication.
+Requests to protected endpoints should have authorization header (`Authorization: {base64token}`) matching existing user.
 Security settings can be configured in `DevelopmentSecurityConfiguration` class.

-### Persistence of data

-Application uses reactive mongo repositories, which can be configured via `ReactiveMongoConfiguration` class and application-{profile}.properties file.
-With current settings application uses local mongo database.
+Jackson JSON Views is used for serializing the domain objects to server response (removing password from Account domain object etc).

 ## System requirements

-Application requires Java 8+.
-It also requires local mongoDB installation OR you have to define remote mongoDB service in application-{profile}.properties file.
-Maven is required for managing and building the project.
+- Java 8+
+- Maven
+- Local MongoDB (or define remote mongoDB in application.properties file)

 ## Installation